WilsonBillkia/bane/README.md

 The Vagrantfile is currently locked to install the 20180316.0.0 (Mid March '18) release of Ubuntu Xenial from https://app.vagrantup.com/boxes/search.
 To change this to the absolute latest release just remove / comment the vm.box_version line from the Vagrantfile.

 ## Installation Instructions:
-This version contains references throughout to the keypair I used for ansible (networkkeypair) If you don't have an existing keypair then first generate your own keypair for ansible to use:
+First generate the keypair that ansible will use for passwordless ssh access:
 ```
-ssh-keygen -t rsa -b 4096
+ssh-keygen -f ~/networkkeypair -t rsa -b 4096
 ```
-and update the references to networkkeypair and networkkeypair.pub in this repository with your own keys and their locations.
-This enables ansible (and you) to ssh in to your nodes without having to protect a password.

 The Openstack Ansible Hardening Role needs to be installed so it can be pushed to our nodes on request.
 To do this run...
 ```